-Google aims to reach over 10,000 developers this year
+Google's 'Solve for India' initiative aims to reach over 10,000 developers this year